Privacy Policy

 We use the following service providers to operate Reportly:

-- Supabase - Database hosting (EU region)
+- Supabase - Database hosting (European Union)

 7. Your rights